Captain-Rohith/Linux-Loginware/README.md

 3. Type the name of the package you're searching for (or part of it) and press `Enter`.

 For example, if you're looking for `sqlite`, you can type `sqlite`, and it will display all related packages, along with their menu locations.
-This feature is very useful for quickly finding where a package is located. in the same way you can include sudo, bash, and other essential packages.
+In the same way you can include `sudo, bash, Xorg` and other essential packages.

 ### 3. Adding Custom Packages